Skip to main content

 GRANT USAGE, CREATE ON SCHEMA public TO aisix;

-The control plane creates and configures cp_api_app during migration and asserts its attributes.
-Pre-creating it — especially with different attributes — can make the migration fail its safety checks.
+Do not pre-create the cp_api_app role.
+The control plane creates and configures it during migration and asserts its attributes.
+Pre-creating it, especially with different attributes, can make the migration fail its safety checks.

-Point the Control Plane at the Database
+Connect the Control Plane to the Database

 AISIX_CLOUD_DATABASE_URL="postgres://aisix:<url-encoded-password>@db.internal.example.com:5432/aisix_cloud?sslmode=require"